 7 Steps to Electrical Fault Finding

-Usually, when you have electrical faults in your home, the specific circuit breaker where the fault is present will trip and cut the electricity off to it.
-Sometimes this isn’t the case, however, and the main switch for power to your entire house might trip instead.
-Fault finding can help you to identify the problem circuit and allow you to return electricity elsewhere.
+Typically, when a fault occurs in your home, the specific circuit breaker protecting that faulty circuit will trip and shut off the power to that circuit.
+However, this doesn’t always occur, and the main switch to the power for your entire house might trip instead.
+Fault finding can help you identify the problem circuit and allow you to restore power.

 1. Turn All Circuit Breakers Off

-The individual circuit breakers (orange switches in the above picture) will still be on, so you will first need to switch these off.
+The individual circuit breakers (orange switches in the above picture) will remain on, so you will first need to switch these off.

 2. Turn the Main Safety Switch On

-With all the switches in the off position, now you can turn the main safety switch back on.
-Electricity is now available in your home.
-With the individual circuits turned off, however, power is not yet supplied to your appliances and fixtures.
+With all the switches in the off position, now you can turn the main switch back on and restore power to your home.
+But while you have each individual circuit shut off, your appliances and fixtures will not yet receive that power.

 3. Turn Each Circuit Breaker Back On

-With the main switch back on, you can now turn each circuit breaker switch back on.
+With the main switch back on, you can turn each circuit breaker switch back on, too.
 The key here is to turn each switch back on, one at a time.

 4. Identify the Faulty Circuit

-By turning each switch on individually, you will be able to find the faulty circuit.
-The faulty circuit is the one that trips back off after you’ve switched it back on!
-Some component of this circuit is causing your electrical fault.
+Turning each switch on individually allows you to identify the faulty circuit.
+It will be the one that trips again after you’ve switched it back on!
+There will be some component of this circuit that is causing your electrical fault.

 5. Turn All Switches Off Again